-Now think of two personable, academically credentialed, intensely focused young women: Melanie and Emma Fasham.
+Now think of two personable, academically credentialed, intensely focused women: Melanie and Emma Fasham.
 Not your average builders.
 Not by a long way.
 Melanie and Emma jointly assumed management of the company created by their father, Trevor Fasham, on Trevor’s retirement from managing the business at an operational level in September 2011.
 It was not a case of instant elevation; both women had had conspicuously successful executive careers in major multinationals prior to joining the family business.
 Neither had previously given any thought to being builders—but the gravitational pull of good design, and the challenge of delivering high quality personal service in an industry not known for that, was too much to ignore.
 By the time their father retired they had logged a combined eleven years working in all divisions of the family business; learning—as the saying goes—the ropes.

 Today they lead a business that continues to prosper in its 49th year, in a niche that Trevor Fasham made his own—individual contemporary homes for individual clients.

 Emma is a licensed Real Estate agent with an MBA.
-Melanie is a chemical engineer by training, a registered builder in her own right, Deputy President of the MBAV, and the first female board member of the Master Builders Assn. of Victoria in 140 years.
+Melanie is a chemical engineer by training, a registered builder in her own right, Past President of the MBAV, and the first female President of the Master Builders Assn. of Victoria in 140 years.